The following information explains the Tuition Exchange Program at the Cleveland Institute of Art. Policies are subject to change without notice.

 Eligibility: The Cleveland Institute of Art (CIA) offers the Tuition Exchange benefit to eligible family members of employees from Tuition Exchange member colleges.
 Eligibility is determined by the home institution of the employee receiving the benefit.
 This benefit is only available for full-time undergraduate study in one of the majors offered within the Bachelor of Fine Arts degree (admissions.cia.edu/majors).

 Application and Deadline: Students will not be considered for the Tuition Exchange benefit until they have been admitted for study at CIA for the coming year.
 Applications for admission should be completed by March 1 for full consideration.

 The “Scholarship Certification and Application” form must also be received at CIA from the home college of the employee by March 1 to be considered.
 Students awarded under the Tuition Exchange program for study at CIA must notify the Institute by May 1 of the calendar year in which they intend to enroll by returning the accompanying form to the Tuition Exchange Liaison Officer (see below).

 Tuition Exchange recipients must file the FAFSA (www.fafsa.ed.gov) each year.
-Tuition Exchange recipients can only receive other aid restricted to tuition (CIA merit and need based grants, private scholarships, etc.) up to the full cost of tuition.
+Tuition Exchange recipients can only receive other merit-based aid restricted to tuition (CIA merit scholarships, private scholarships, etc.) up to the full cost of tuition.
 State, federal and other non-CIA funded sources not restricted to tuition can be used for other education expenses (i.e. fees, room, board, etc.).
-The balance of the cost of attendance is the student’s responsibility, and may be offset by any external scholarships, grants, loans, etc. that the student may receive.
+The balance of the cost of attendance is the student’s responsibility and may be offset by any external scholarships, grants, loans, etc. that the student may receive.

 216.421.7405 | Contact